Introduction to Automated Negotiation: Formal Model

 Of course, if you compare a single-issue domain $\dom_1$ that contains 10 different offers, with a multi-issue domains $\dom_2$ that contains 3 issues with 10 options each, then indeed a negotiation over the multi-issue domain will be more complex because it involves $10^3 = 1,000$ offers in total.
 However, this is not because there are multiple issues, but rather because the domain simply contains more offers.

-In fact, if we compare domain $\dom_2$ with a single-issue domain $\dom_3$ of the same size (i.e. with 1,000 offers), then I would even say that the single-issue domain $\dom_3$ is more complex, especially if the utility functions of $\dom_2$ are linear.
-After all, in that case, to describe the utility functions of $\dom_2$ we only need 33 parameters (the three weights, plus 10 numbers for each issue $I_j$ to represent the values $\eval_i^j(x_j)$).
-On the other hand, to describe the utility functions in the single-issue domain $\dom_3$ we need 1,000 parameters: one for each offer.
+In fact, if we compare domain $\dom_2$ with a single-issue domain $\dom_3$ of the same size (i.e. with 1,000 offers), then one could even say that the single-issue domain $\dom_3$ is more complex, especially if the utility functions of $\dom_2$ are linear.
+After all, in that case, to describe the utility functions of $\dom_2$ we only need 33 parameters (three weights, plus 10 numbers for each issue $I_j$ to represent the values $\eval_i^j(x_j)$).
+On the other hand, to describe the utility functions in the single-issue domain $\dom_3$ we need 1,000 parameters: one for each offer to describe its utility value $\util_i(\off)$.
 As we will see later on in Chapter \ref{sec:opponent_modeling}, this means that for many opponent modeling algorithms it is much easier to learn the opponent's utility function in the multi-issue domain.
-In fact, many existing opponent modeling algorithms would not even work on single-issue domains.
+In fact, many existing opponent modeling algorithms would not even work on single-issue domains, because they are based on the assumption that the utility functions are linear over the issues.

-One could therefore argue that \textit{if a single-issue domain and a multi-issue domain each have the same size, then, in general, the single-issue domain would typically be more complex than the multi-issue domain.}
+\begin{observation} If a single-issue domain and a multi-issue domain each have the same size, then one could argue that, typically, the single-issue domain would be more complex than the multi-issue domain. \end{observation}

 One exception to this rule, however, would be if we assume that all issues are ordered and that we know, for each issue, the opponent's preference ordering over that issue.
 In that case a single-issue domain would be easier to handle, because we would have a full preference ordering over all offers in such a domain.